Copetan/copebot/README.md

-# copebot
+# Copebot
-a discord bot that does a lot of random things!
+A discord bot that does a lot of random things!
 I don't know if anyone will actually read this, but I think it is pretty cool!

 ## Authors